PascalSun/PhotoEditor-SDK-React-Native-Demo/README.md

 So I tried to give a detailed instruction about how to set it up with react native.

+NOTE: You might need to run through all the steps below to make it work, not just clone it.

 ## Setup React Native
 1. install `react-native`
 2. `react-native init TestNative`